Cargo cult programming

 Cargo cult programming is a style of computer programming characterized by the ritual inclusion of code or program structures that serve no real purpose.
 Cargo cult programming is symptomatic of a programmer not understanding either a bug they were attempting to solve or the apparent solution (compare shotgun debugging, deep magic).
 The term cargo cult programmer may apply when anyone inexperienced with the problem at hand copies some program code from one place to another with little understanding of how it works or whether it is required.

 Cargo cult programming can also refer to the practice of applying a design pattern or coding style blindly without understanding the reasons behind that design principle.
 Some examples are adding unnecessary comments to self-explanatory code, overzealous adherence to the conventions of a programming paradigm, or adding deletion code for objects that garbage collection automatically collects.

-Obsessive and redundant checks for null values or testing whether a collection is empty before iterating its values may be a sign of cargo cult programming.
-Such obsessive checks make the code less readable.

-Origin

-The term cargo cult as an idiom originally referred to aboriginal religions that grew up in the South Pacific after World War II.
-The practices of these groups centered on building elaborate mock-ups of airplanes and military landing strips in the hope of summoning the god-like beings who arrived in airplanes that had brought marvelous cargo during the war.
-In recent decades, anthropology has distanced itself from the term "cargo cult," which is now seen as having been reductively applied to a lot of complicated and disparate social and religious movements that arose from the stress and trauma of colonialism, and sought to attain much more varied and amorphous goals—things like self-determination—than material cargo.

-Use of the term in computer programming probably derives from Richard Feynman's characterization of certain practices as cargo cult science.
+Etymology

+Cargo cults are millenarian movements that arose in Melanesia under colonial rule, and inspired Richard Feynman to coin the expression cargo cult science.
+In Feynman's description, after the end of the Second World War practitioners believed that air delivery of cargo would resume if they carried out the proper rituals, such as building runways, lighting fires next to them, and wearing headphones carved from wood while sitting in fabricated control towers.
+"The form is perfect.
+It looks exactly the way it looked before.
+But it doesn’t work."

+The term then became used more widely as a metaphor for empty rituals.
+The term "cargo-cult programming" appeared in version 2.5.1 of the Jargon File, a glossary of computing slang, released in January 1991.
+The term "cargo cult" in anthropology, meanwhile, is increasingly avoided for failing to represent the complexity of Melanesian beliefs.